6 Types of Construction Technology You Will Use in the Future

 - Artificial Intelligence

-Mobile technology isn’t just for games anymore.
 Apps are becoming more of the norm in construction, and for good reason.
 The increased portability of tablets and smartphones allows for greater communication and the ability to work from anywhere.
-Integrating this type of technology into your current processes can be much simpler and require a smaller upfront investment while still providing major benefits and boosting productivity in your day to day operations.
-So if you want to start implementing technology, this is a good place to start.
+More specifically, data collection apps are helping construction companies gather faster, more accurate and higher quality data from the jobsite.
+Integrating this type of technology into your current processes is simple and requires a smaller upfront investment while still providing major benefits, including:

 Drones are the most widely used emerging construction technology.
 They can conduct site surveys more quickly and accurately than a crew on the ground and are cheaper than aerial imaging.
 Their high resolution cameras and the data collected can create interactive 3D or topographical maps and models, and take volume measurements.